-This Commodore Johnstone, more commonly known as Governor Johnstone, was one of the three commissioners sent by Lord North in 1778 to promote a reconciliation with America.
+- 1. This Commodore Johnstone, more commonly known as Governor Johnstone, was one of the three commissioners sent by Lord North in 1778 to promote a reconciliation with America.
 Owing to certain suspicious proceedings on his part, Congress declared it was incompatible with their honor to hold any manner of correspondence or intercourse with him.
 His title of Governor arose from his being at one time governor of Pensacola.
 He had a most unenviable reputation in the English navy.
 (See Charnock's Biog.
 Navalis.)

-determined Suffren also to anchor at Porto Praya.
-On the 16th of April, five days after Johnstone, he made the island early in the morning and stood for the anchorage, sending a coppered ship ahead to reconnoitre.
-Approaching from the eastward, the land for some time hid the English squadron: but at quarter before nine the advance ship, the "Artésien," signalled that enemy's ships were anchored in the The latter is open to the southward, and extends bav. from east to west about a mile and a half; the conditions are such that ships usually lie in the northeast part, near the shore (Plate XIII).
+It so happened that at the moment of sailing from Brest one of the ships intended for the West Indies was transferred to Suffren's squadron.
+She consequently had not water enough for the longer voyage, and this with other reasons determined Suffren also to anchor at Porto Praya.
+On the 10th of April, five days after Johnstone, he made the island early in the morning and stood for the anchorage, sending a coppered ship ahead to reconnoitre.
+Approaching from the eastward, the land for some time hid the English squadron; but at quarter before nine the advance ship, the "Artesien," signalled that enemy's ships were anchored in the bay.
+The latter is open to the southward, and extends from east to west about a mile and a half, the conditions arc such that ships usually lie in the northeast part, near the shore.
 The English were there, stretching irregularly in a west-northwest line.
 Both Suffren and Johnstone were surprised, but the latter more so; and the initiative remained with the French officer.
 Few men were fitter, by natural temper and the teaching of experience, for the prompt decision required.
-Of ardent disposition and inborn military genius, Suffren had learned, in the conduct of Boscawen toward the squadron of De la Clue, in which he had served, not to lay weight upon the power of Portugal to enforce respect for her neutrality.
+Of ardent disposition and inborn military genius, Suffren had learned, in the conduct of Boscawen toward the squadron of De la Clue, (1) in which he had served, not to lay weight upon the power of Portugal to enforce respect for her neutrality.
 He knew that this must be the squadron meant for the Cape of Good Hope.
 The only question for him was whether to press on to the Cape with the chance of getting there first, or to attack the English at their anchors, in the hope of so crippling them as to prevent their further progress.
 He decided for the latter; and although the ships of his squadron, not sailing equally well, were scattered, he also determined to stand in at once, rather than lose the advantage of a surprise.
-Making signal to prepare for action at anchor, he took the lead in his flag-ship. the "Héros," of seventy-four guns, hauled close round the southeast point of the bay, and stood for the English flagship (f).
-He was closely followed by the "Hannibal," seventv-four (line a b); the advance ship "Artésien" (c), a sixty-four, also stood on with him; but the two rear ships were still far astern.
+Making signal to prepare for action at anchor, he took the head in his flag-ship, the "Heros," of seventy-four guns, hauled close round the southeast point of the bay, and stood for the English flag-ship.
+He was closely followed by the "Hannibal," seventy-four; the advance ship "Artesien," a sixty-four, also stood on with him; but the two rear ships were still far astern.